spotify/dh-virtualenv/doc/usage.rst

    .. versionadded:: 1.2

-   Same as :option:`--upgrade-pip`, but install a explicitly provided version.
+   Same as :option:`--upgrade-pip`, but install an explicitly provided version.
-   You can secify ``latest`` to get the exact same behaviour as with the simple option.
+   You can specify ``latest`` to get the exact same behaviour as with the simple option.

    *Note:* This can be used for more repeatable builds that do not have the risk of breaking on a new ``pip`` release.